Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 * Access our most powerful quantum systems with shorter wait times.

   * Run circuits faster with our containerized, cloud-native architecture.
   * Especially helpful for variational quantum algorithms, where loops between classical and quantum computation can be carried out with minimized latency.
+  * Decrease total time from start to finish.

 * Use primitive programs write code more efficiently